TheGloriousRepublic/HTTP-WalServeUs-Py/README.md

 **Rewriter:**

 The rewriter allows URLs to be rewritten.
 That is, when a path is recieved it will be matched to a file location that may not necessarily mirror the location of the file on the computer.
-This is done using the same `key=value` format as for settings, but `key` should be a regular expression and `value` should be the path to the file on the local computer.
+This is done using the same `key=value` format as for settings, but `key` should be a regular expression (Remember to use line anchors!) and `value` should be the path to the file on the local computer.
 It should be noted that tail slashes are omited by default (that is, there is no need to write a file solely for the purpose of recognizing both `www.example.com/1` and `www.example.com/1/`.)